ibm-cloud-docs/account/iam-service-roles.md

 | DataAccess (For Service to Service Authorization Only) | Used for Service to Service authorization.
 Do not choose this role for service credential generation. |
 | Manager (For generated service credentials only) | This role is only enabled for generated service credentials.
 Using this role will grant the generated Service ID Manager access. |
 {: row-headers}
-{: caption="Service roles - Data Virtualization" caption-side="top"}
+{: caption="Table 38.
+Service roles - Data Virtualization" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="data-virtualization"}
 {: class="simple-tab-table"}